trufflesuite/truffle/README.md

 Commands:

-build           => Build development version of app console         => Run a console with deployed contracts instanciated and available (REPL) compile         => Compile contracts create:contract => Create a basic contract create:test     => Create a basic test deploy          => Deploy contracts to the network dist            => Create distributable version of app (minified) exec            => Execute a Coffee/JS file within truffle environment.
-Script must call process.exit() when finished. init            => Initialize new Ethereum project, including example contracts and tests list            => List all available tasks resolve         => Resolve dependencies in contract file and print result serve           => Serve app on http://localhost:8080 and rebuild changes as needed (good for web apps) test            => Run tests version         => Show version number and exit watch           => Watch project for changes and rebuild app automatically
+build           => Build development version of app compile         => Compile contracts console         => Run a console with deployed contracts instanciated and available (REPL) create:contract => Create a basic contract create:test     => Create a basic test deploy          => Deploy contracts to the network, compiling if needed dist            => Create distributable version of app (minified) exec            => Execute a JS file within truffle environment.
+Script *must* call process.exit() when finished. init            => Initialize new Ethereum project, including example contracts and tests list            => List all available tasks resolve         => Resolve dependencies in contract file and print result serve           => Serve app on localhost and rebuild changes as needed test            => Run tests version         => Show version number and exit watch           => Watch filesystem for changes and rebuild the project automatically
 ```

 ### Example Workflow